-Getting to the islands isn’t too much of a problem – there’s ramps up onto the boats, although you’ll likely encounter a step or two into the main cabin.
+Getting to the islands isn’t too much of a problem – there are ramps up onto the boats, although you’ll likely encounter a step or two into the main cabin.
 For larger car ferries, you will need to ascend from the car deck where you enter (whether in a car or not) up to the main passenger deck.
 Once on the islands, you shouldn’t encounter any issues with pushing a pram around.

 High chairs in Croatia

-Modern hotels, especially family friendly ones (of course!) will have high chairs.
+Modern hotels, especially family-friendly ones (of course!) will have high chairs.

 Baby changing facilities in Croatia

 These are few and far between, unfortunately, when you’re out and about in public.
-In our experience if you’re at a restaurant, for example, you can always ask a waiter/waitress if they can accommodate you and your baby somewhere to change him/her.
+In our experience, if you’re at a restaurant, for example, you can always ask a waiter/waitress if they can accommodate you and your baby somewhere to change him/her.
 A restaurant in Split kindly set up a private little table for us just by the main toilets.

 Otherwise, you shouldn’t have any issues with changing babies on the beach or in a park, for example.
 Thank goodness the good weather makes this sort of thing easy!